-As you steer clear of the beverages that may hurt your health -- if you consume large amounts of energy drinks, for example, you may experience anxiety attacks and an irregular heartbeat -- go towards something that's simple, but powerful.
+As you steer clear of the beverages that may hurt your health -- if you consume large amounts of energy drinks, for example, you may experience anxiety attacks and an irregular heartbeat -- go toward something that's simple but powerful.
 And, according to one 2019 study, the beverage that could really transform your life?

 Yes, it sounds obvious, but how informed are you on the influence of water on your thinking processes?

 In the study, adult participants took tests on their cognitive performance after having fasted from the night before.
 On one occasion of test taking, those who drank 500ml of water before testing later demonstrated improved performance on "tasks measuring cognitive reflection in judgment and decision making."